zpapadatos/time-travel-zpapadat/zine/intro.md

- # intro this is my zine about time travel and how a time machine could assist in that.
+ # intro this is my zine about time travel
+time machines could reshape ethical values across the globe